Bayesian inference of polymerase dynamics over the exclusion process: Acknowledgments

 \section{Acknowledgments}

 This research utilised WISB computational facilities (grant ref: BB/M017982/1) funded under the UK Research Councils' Synthetic Biology for Growth programme.
+MC acknowledges support from Matt J.~Keeling and Health Data Research UK, which is funded by the UK Medical Research Council, EPSRC, Economic and Social Research Council, Department of Health and Social Care (England), Chief Scientist Office of the Scottish Government Health and Social Care Directorates, Health and Social Care Research and Development Division (Welsh Government), Public Health Agency (Northern Ireland), British Heart Foundation and the Wellcome Trust.
+DH is funded by EPSRC (grant no.~EP/T002794/1).
 RD is funded by EPSRC (grant nos.~EP/V025899/1, EP/T017112/1) and NERC (grant no.~NE/T00973X/1).
-MC acknowledges support from Matt J.~Keeling and Health Data Research UK, which is funded by the UK Medical Research Council, EPSRC, Economic and Social Research Council, Department of Health and Social Care (England), Chief Scientist Office of the Scottish Government Health and Social Care Directorates, Health and Social Care Research and Development Division (Welsh Government), Public Health Agency (Northern Ireland), British Heart Foundation and the Wellcome Trust.
-We thank Carlo Albert and Jie Zhang for valuable comments.
+We thank Carlo Albert and Jie Zhang for valuable comments and the Warwick Bioinformatics RTP for sharing computational resources.